Bellwaaa/Test/README.md

-# ImCatelyn
+# Test Plugin

-Hello, my name is Katie and i am new to coding and im willing to get better at it. :D
+This is just a test plugin, This will not work nor do anything, Im just trying simple things to understand code more better